Skip to Content

 Page number(s)

-The page numbers always appear in brackets, after the abbreviation ‘p.’.
+Page numbers always appear in brackets.
+Use the abbreviation "p." for a single page, and "pp." for a range of pages (e.g., p.
+6 or pp. 6-7).
 If they are in the same brackets as the year, there should be a comma between the two.

 More information